- The Shortage Occupation List

 Care Roles Added to the Shortage Occupation List

 The recent SOL update includes additional care roles with SOC code 6145, which provides care workers, home carers and support workers in nursing homes.
-A UK employer with a sponsor license can recruit care workers from overseas subject to eligibility criteria.
+A UK employer with a sponsor licence can recruit care workers from overseas subject to eligibility criteria.

 Fortunately for care providers, recruiting social care workers from overseas becomes quicker, cheaper and easier.
 Initially, this recruitment arrangement for skilled overseas social care workers is in place for 12 months and is subject to a review of its success by the end of 2022.